ts-essentials/ts-essentials/README.md

   Converts each character in the string to the lowercase equivalent
 - [`NonNullable<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#nonnullabletype) - Constructs a
   type by excluding null and undefined from `Type`
+- [`NoInfer<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#noinfertype) - Blocks inferences to the contained type.
+Other than blocking inferences, `NoInfer<Type>` is identical to `Type`
 - [`Omit<Type, Keys>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys) - Constructs a
   type by picking all properties from `Type` and then removing `Keys`
+- [`OmitThisParameter<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omitthisparametertype) - Removes the `this` parameter from `Type`.
+If `Type` has no explicitly declared this parameter, the result is simply `Type`.
+Otherwise, a new function type with no this parameter is created from `Type`.
+Generics are erased and only the last overload signature is propagated into the new function type.
 - [`Parameters<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#parameterstype) - Constructs a
   tuple type from the types used in the parameters of a function type `Type`
 - [`Partial<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype) - Constructs a type